 Finally, the rapidly evolving nature of the crypto industry leaves it exposed to disruption.
 If weaknesses in the underlying blockchain technology were to be exposed, that could hurt Litecoin’s prospects.
 By the same token, the arrival of a revolutionary new currency further down the line has the potential to indirectly impact LTC.

 Litecoin can be an excellent investment opportunity for an investor, or a very bad one – it all depends on the investor’s portfolio and risk appetite.
-Just as any cryptocurrency, Litecoin’s future is not predictable and volatility in price still prevails the market.
-Using a range of methods to analyze the market is also a good way to decide if LTC is right for you or not.
+Just as any cryptocurrency, a guaranteed Litecoin’ price prediction is not possible and volatility in price still prevails the market.
+Using a range of methods to analyse the market is also a good way to decide if LTC is right for you or not.

 PEOPLE WHO READ THIS ALSO VIEWED: